jrosen48/utk-homepage/content/post/2021-07-12-what-s-the-point-of-krishnamurthi-and-fisler-s-2020-paper-on-data-centricity/index.md

 Later in their coursework, students learn about other structures for their data - things that those of us who tried to learn to program (with a language like Javascript) but never got far off of the ground with may have been exposed to: lists, dictionaries, and arrays.
 Python has only really "worked" for me when I use tables via Pandas data frame objects---a structure very familiar to me as a former science teacher and an R user.

-### So, what's the point?
+### What's the point?

 Instead of teaching introduction to data science students to work with data stored in tables (think spreadsheets), and teaching introduction to computer science students to manipulate data in structures like lists, there may be benefits to students who end up in _both_ classes to introducing students to working with data in table format and functions that are designed to solve real problems that one encounters when analyzing complex data.
 Later, students will likely benefit from learning about more abstract data structures, especially when they see the need for those.

 ### Critiques

 These are big questions and changes to the curriculum, so there's not an easy research design that can test these conjectures.
-I recognize that this paper was published in the *Communications of the ACM*, a magazine-journal read by many in computer science, but I'd like to read more about how these conjectures could be explored by educational researchers (or what research these computer science and computing education researchers have carried out on this!).
+I recognize that this paper was published in the *Communications of the ACM* (Association of Computing Machinery), a magazine-journal read by many in computer science, but I'd like to read more about how these conjectures could be explored by educational researchers (or what research these computer science and computing education researchers have carried out on this!).

 ### Reflections